 - An inner ear infection itself is not contagious, but the viruses and bacteria that may cause them are.

 - When treated promptly, most inner ear infections will resolve in a few days to about two weeks' duration, with no permanent damage to the ear.
-Some inner ear infections may lead to permanent partial or total hearing loss or damage to the vestibular system, which is responsible for balance.
+Some inner ear infections may lead to permanent partial or total hearing loss or damage to the vestibular system, which is responsible for the balance.